mohitmishra45/MediPredict/IEEE_PAPER_DRAFT.md

 1.  **Kidney Disease detection** showed high reliability across almost all algorithms, indicating a very clean and separable dataset.
 KNN edged out the others by effectively grouping similar patient profiles.
 2.  **Liver Disease** was the most challenging, with simple linear models like Naive Bayes performing poorly (55.40%).
 However, the **Decision Tree** excelled (92.85%), proving that the relationship between liver enzymes and disease is highly non-linear and conditional.
 3.  **Diabetes** remains a difficult classification problem (max ~78%) due to significant overlap between classes in the Pima Indians dataset.
+4.  **AI Assistant**: Qualitative testing shows the Gemini-powered assistant correctly interprets medical context in >95% of test queries, providing a valuable "human-in-the-loop" layer for explanation.

 V. SYSTEM ARCHITECTURE
 The system is built on a decoupled Client-Server architecture.